Kei Truck & Kei Car Laws in Florida (2026)

 Recent Legislative Changes

-Florida's elimination of its safety inspection program years ago continues to benefit kei vehicle owners, as it removes what can be a significant barrier in other states where inspection stations may be unfamiliar with kei vehicles.
+Florida's elimination of its safety inspection program years ago continues to benefit kei vehicle owners, as it removes a significant barrier present in other states.
 If you're near the border, you may also want to check kei truck laws in Georgia and Alabama.

 Tips from Local Owners